Measuring Business Impact on Well-being: Utopia or the Only Way to Survive?

 Exploiting Hard Data for Well-being

-The SnO Center’s founder and Academic Director Rodolphe Durand mapped out pragmatic approaches to changing ways of measuring well-being in business.
-The founder of the SnO Durand outlined the work his team have been conducting to help some of France's leading multinationals to better evaluate their impact on well-being.
-“These are difficult but exciting times,” he said, “because there is so much data available.
+This urgency has not escaped the attention of the SnO Center and its Academic Director Rodolphe Durand mapped out pragmatic approaches to changing ways of measuring well-being in business.
+The cofounder of HEC's SnO Center outlined the work his team have been conducting to help some of France's leading multinationals to better evaluate their impact on well-being.
+“These are difficult but exciting times,” said Rodolphe Durand, “because there is so much data available.
 Hard data evidence, coupled with a business sector guided by strong moralistic principles and advanced education programs engineered by business schools, will allow us to create a common tool to measure well-being in the workplace.
 This is a time,” he concluded, “for convergence.
 We are hopeful we can build a new narrative that is evidence-based.”

 New Landmark Legislation in France

-Frédéric Dalsace then reminded participants of draft legislation passed last year by the French National Assembly.
-The November 29 law requires French companies employing over 5,000 employees to implement a “duty of vigilance” to identify risks to human rights and the environment caused by their activities.
-“These incredible measures focus on the supply chain (wages, work conditions, gender, etc).
+But perhaps this new narrative is already emerging in France.
+Fellow-academic at the SnO Center, Frédéric Dalsace, reminded participants of draft legislation passed last year by the French National Assembly, describing it as an “incredible” measure.
+The November 29 law (http://corporatejustice.org/news/393-france-adopts-corporate-duty-of-vi… ) requires French companies employing over 5,000 employees to implement a “duty of vigilance” to identify risks to human rights and the environment caused by their activities.
+“These measures focus on the supply chain (wages, work conditions, gender, etc).
 We are hoping this historic step will next be applied at a European level,” he declared.

 Surprise Climax to Workshop